ticotheps/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 4. What is the space complexity of your ring buffer's `get` method?

+The space complexity for 'get()' is O(n) (linear space) because (while n = the number of items in the ring buffer) as n increases, the space/memory required to store the items from our operations must also increase every time the get() function is called.

-5) What is the runtime complexity of the provided code in `names.py`?
+5. What is the runtime complexity of the provided code in `names.py`?

-6) What is the space complexity of the provided code in `names.py`?
+6. What is the space complexity of the provided code in `names.py`?

-7) What is the runtime complexity of your optimized code in `names.py`?
+7. What is the runtime complexity of your optimized code in `names.py`?

-8) What is the space complexity of your optimized code in `names.py`?
+8. What is the space complexity of your optimized code in `names.py`?